Going Sugar Free for 30 days is a challenge.

 10. Low fibre, high sugar cereals

-The last Australian health survey told us that we consume 22kg of free sugars each year, which equates to around 14 teaspoons of sugar each day.
-Because we may not add a lot of sugar to our foods and drinks, most of us are unaware of how much sugar we are actually consuming.
+The Australian health survey tells us that we consume 22kg of free sugars each year, which equates to around 14 teaspoons of sugar each day.
+Because we may not add a lot of sugar to our foods and drinks, most of us are unaware of how much "hidden" sugar we are actually consuming.

 Here at Muscular Dystrophy NSW we love people who challenge themselves and use their strengths to empower others.
-By choosing a challenge that promotes a healthy lifestyle Muscular Dystrophy NSW aims to empower you too!
+By offering a challenge that promotes a healthy lifestyle, we aim to empower you too.